Video game localization: Controversy

 During the 2010s there was significant debate surrounding the localisation of Japanese games, particularly for Nintendo platforms.
 Some fans consider resulting changes to plot and characterization as marring the original artistic vision, and some object to sexual content being removed or bowdlerized.
 Localization of Nintendo games is commonly handled by a Nintendo division called the Treehouse.
 In the face of Nintendo's unwillingness to communicate about localization, speculation and conspiracy theories circulated among enthusiasts, and several employees of the Treehouse were alleged to be responsible for unpopular changes.

 Allison Rapp, a Treehouse employee not directly involved in localization, garnered controversy due to her comments on Twitter.
 Attention on Rapp was heightened as part of the Gamergate controversy by the circulation of an undergraduate essay by Rapp which favored cultural relativism regarding sexualization of minors in Japanese media.
 The essay argued against the sort of censorship that the Treehouse's critics decried.
-Some however interpreted the essay as defending the exploitation of children, and readers of The Daily Stormer organized a letter-writing campaign to have her fired.
+Some however interpreted the essay as defending the exploitation of children, and readers of the alt-right, neo-Nazi publication The Daily Stormer organized a letter-writing campaign to have her fired.
 That initiative was controversial within the Gamergate movement, with some supporters considering it justifiable treatment of an ideological opponent, while others considered the campaign against Rapp to be unethical or not aligned with the movement's goals.
 Rapp was subsequently fired, though Nintendo issued a statement that the reason was that Rapp had held a second job against company policy.
 She maintains that her controversial online presence was the true cause.